ce0la/petMate/README.md

 /api/v1/edit_pet/<int:pk>/ - To edit pet details

-/api/v1/upload_pet_image/ - To remove pet
+/api/v1/upload_pet_image/ - To upload a pet image to cloudinary

 **Ensure you are signed in to access the create, edit and delete APIs.**
+Sign in at /accounts/signup/